- Education and Science»

 Inability of Students to Understand Test Directions

 All of the students who are unable to do the classwork also have the inability to understand test directions.
 For example, on one part of my reading and writing exam, The instructions called for the students to find and circle mistakes in each sentence, and then to rewrite the sentences.
 The kids who couldn't read and understand these directions answered the seven questions on the test by writing words or combination of words for the directions.
-Hence, the answer written for the test item "We likes the movie very much" was "circle."
+Hence, the answer was written for the test item "We likes the movie very much" was "circle."

 Why Students Aren't Passing Tests